ZackWilde27/Z3dPy/README.md

 import z3dpy as zp
 import pygame

-# Just some PyGame stuff
+# Just some Pygame stuff
 pygame.init()
 # We'll need to use the width and height for our camera later
 screen = pygame.display.set_mode((1280, 720))